 Alternatively, those who are doing cycle counts on a frequent schedule can use the Advanced Cycle Count to scan only the items that match a particular tag, product type, or vendor.
 This then limits the unscanned items list to items that match that list.
 For example, if an Advanced Cycle Count was started for product type “Men’s Pants”, all the scanned items would be men’s pants that were in the store, and any unscanned would be the men’s pants that were not in the store.
-Hitting the “Unscanned Set Zero” button will set all these unscanned men’s pants to zero quantity.
+Checking the box “Set unscanned items to zero” and clicking the “Update Shopify” button will first update the scanned pants and then set all the unscanned men’s pants to zero quantity.
 Hitting the “Delete Unscanned From Shopify” button will delete all the items from Shopify and StockSavvy.

 Note that the list of unscanned items can be filtered by typing text in the search box.
 BUT!
 Even if you filter, setting the unscanned to zero will zero out ALL the items in the unscanned list, not just the ones you filtered.
 Likewise for deleting.
 Make sure you look at the entire, unfiltered list of unscanned items before zeroing them out or deleting them.
 Both operations are NOT reversible.
 Make sure you back up your inventory before zeroing or deleting!
 To back up your inventory, go into Shopify dashboard and click on “Products” on the left sidebar.
 Then, you will see a button called “Export” under the “Products” title in the content area.
 You will also see “Inventory” on the left sidebar.
 Go there and also click “Export”.
 Make sure you have both .csv files before you click the “Delete Unscanned From Shopify” button.